 Applied behavior analysis (ABA) therapy is an applied science, used for the treatment of autism and related learning or social disorders to reduce challenging behaviors and increase functional skills.
 Interventions based on the principles of ABA are evidence-based, with clearly defined procedures to address social, communication, behavioral, and self-help deficits.
 ABA is provided either one-on-one or in a group setting by a Board Certified Behavior Analyst (BCBA®) and a Registered Behavior Technician (RBT™) who will implement and take data on programs detailed in the treatment plan.

-Our behavior analysts and technicians provide ABA service for clients in the comfort of their own homes and communities, schools, and our BAYADA Centers.
+Our behavior analysts and technicians provide ABA services for clients in the comfort of their own homes and communities, schools, and our BAYADA Centers.
 Find out more about school-based ABA services.

 “Everyone at BAYADA is a team, so we are all working together to improve the quality of life for our clients.
 Everyone is supportive and they want you to succeed.
 The environment is very welcoming and different in a positive way .”